keller-mark/data-conventions/README.md

 # data-conventions

 This repository documents specific storage conventions developed on top of more general standard file formats.
+This documentation will point to validation/parsing tools where they exist.

-This effort is focused on single-cell use cases and compatibility with [Vitessce](https://github.com/vitessce/vitessce).
+This effort is focused on single-cell use cases.

 ## Related efforts